Atousa-Jafari/Streamlined-Dataflow-FPGA-Architectures-for-RCs-in-Time-Series-Applications/README.md

 # Streamlined-Dataflow-FPGA-Architectures-for-RCs-in-Time-Series-Applications

 It is the first quantized streamline Reservoir Computing (RC), in particular, Echo State Networks (ESNs).
-However, it can be easily extended to other variation of RC, which is supported by ReservoirPy.Two accelerator variants are introduced: one mapping neurons to FPGA DSP blocks and another relying exclusively on LUTs.
+However, it can be easily extended to other variation of RC, which is supported by ReservoirPy.
+Two accelerator variants are introduced: one mapping neurons to FPGA DSP blocks and another relying exclusively on LUTs.
 We also propose an automated tool flow that trains and optimizes ESN models for a given dataset and generates the corresponding FPGA accelerators.
 The accelerators are evaluated on multiple time-series prediction and classification tasks.

 ## **Prerequisites**